Robert James Raney

-Robert James Raney (November 2, 1883 – April 10, 1963) was an American architect who worked for 20 years as the Chief Architect of the Fred Harvey Company system.
+Robert James Raney (November 2, 1883 – April 10, 1963) was an American architect who worked for 20 years as the chief architect of the Fred Harvey Company system.
 He is notable for the work he did for Fred Harvey during those years, as well as numerous other projects before and afterward.

 Family and education

-Robert James Raney was born on November 2, 1883 into the working class, railroad community of Whistler, Alabama, son of John Newton Raney and Annie Maher Raney.
+Raney was born on November 2, 1883, into the working class, railroad community of Whistler, Alabama, son of John Newton Raney and Annie Maher Raney.
 His father was a blacksmith who worked for the Mobile, Jackson & Kansas City (M.J. & K.C.) and the Mobile & Ohio Railroads.
 He had three siblings, Edna Frances Raney Kohl (1885–1962), Annie Teresa Raney Gradel (1887–1969), and William Roy Raney (1891–1963).

 After graduating from high school in the fall of 1899, Raney enrolled at the University of Alabama.
 Since the university required freshmen to be at least 16 years of age at the start of the fall term, October 4 that year, Raney used his mother's birthdate of September 19 so he would not have to wait another year.
 He used that as his birthdate for the rest of his life.
-Raney received his Bachelor's of Science in Engineering in 1903.
+Raney received his Bachelor of Science in engineering in 1903.
 He was also awarded a fellowship and received his master's degree in civil engineering the following year.